mark-watson/Java-AI-Book/manuscript/search.md

 trial move at a time.
 We use a queue data structure for storing possible moves, placing possible moves on the back of the queue as they are calculated, and pulling test moves from the front of the queue.
-The effect of a breadth first search is that it “fans out” uniformly from the starting node until the goal node is found.
+The effect of a breadth-first search is that it “fans out” uniformly from the starting node until the goal node is found.

-The class constructor for **BreadthFirstSearch** calls the super class constructor to initialize the maze, and then uses the auxiliary method **doSearchOn2Dgrid** for performing a breadth first search for the goal.
+The class constructor for **BreadthFirstSearch** calls the super class constructor to initialize the maze, and then uses the auxiliary method **doSearchOn2Dgrid** for performing a breadth-first search for the goal.
 We will look at the class **BreadthFirstSearch** in some detail.
-Breadth first search uses a queue instead of a stack (depth first search) to store possible moves.
+Breadth first search uses a queue instead of a stack (depth-first search) to store possible moves.
 The utility class **DimensionQueue** implements a standard queue data structure that handles instances of the class **Dimension**.